avfigueiras/test-auth/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment
+### Deployment in netlify

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment
+This project is running in https://musing-sinoussi-2b41cc.netlify.app/